If you like chestnuts, Discover the lozerian soup of Cévennes

 If you can be patient, this traditional recipe from the Cevennes is expected to eventually be complemented by a more sophisticated and more modern version.

-You will search there below for some other recipes from Lozere, Causses or Gorges, the first few from a long series:
+So you'll search there below for some other recipes from Lozere, Causses or Gorges, the first few from a long series:

 Recipes that are not yet translated :